site24x7/plugins/DiskPartitionIO/README.md

 Plugin for Disk partition  Monitoring
 ===========

-Update the update the disk partition name in the script before adding the plugin
+Update the disk partition name in the script before adding the plugin

 The following metrics are provided for the disk partition I/O plugin: